 What do they do?
 The Elephants and Bees Project is an innovative study using an in-depth understanding of elephant behaviour to reduce damage from crop-raiding elephants using their instinctive avoidance of African honey bees.
 The project explores the use of novel Beehive Fences as a natural elephant deterrent creating a social and economic boost to poverty-stricken rural communities through pollination services and the sustainable harvesting of “Elephant-Friendly Honey”.

 What are Noah’s Ark doing?
-Noah’s Ark hosted a special African Carnival for World Elephant Day in 2017 which raised £413 for the charity in 2018 we raised £377.
+Noah’s Ark hosted a special African Carnival for World Elephant Day and has raised £790 for the charity.

 The Giraffe Conservation Foundation